Creative and cultural quarter

-Because of the initial complexity of local conditions, expressions of interest were invited for the first time at the beginning of 2012 to find a use concept for a newly vacant 600 sqm site that could help in the initial phase to establish and brand the new culture and creative industry location.
+Because of the complexity of local conditions, expressions of interest were invited for the first time in early 2012 to find a use concept for a vacant site.
 From the 15 proposed concepts submitted, an interdisciplinary jury selected Hanseatic Materialverwaltung.
-This unusual concept sets out to supply Hamburg cultural institutions, state schools, universities, societies as well as involved citizens with equipment and scenery for social, ecological or creative projects.
-Five other concepts submitted were recommended to be followed up for medium-term implementation on other sites in the quarter.
+This successful concept sets out to supply equipment and scenery for social, ecological or creative projects to Hamburg cultural institutions, state schools, universities, involved citizens and societies.

 Playing fields on the waterfront